 As a dog ages, his coat can lose its luster.
 Usually, dull fur signifies that a dog isn’t absorbing enough nutrients from his food, so ALL-IN™’s prebiotic complex often takes care of that.
 ALL-IN™ has certainly helped Chilly maintain a shiny, healthy coat, even though he’s ten years old!
 If you’re ready to try ALL-IN™ yourself, don’t miss out on my 20% friends and family discount by using the code: PETLIVING.

 Of course, regular brushing and bathing are also a must.
 I use a shampoo formulated for dogs, like FoamCare, to keep bath time as quick and healthy as possible.
 It comes in an easy-to-use spray bottle, so there’s no fussing with a cap.
 To make washing easier on your own back, I recommend using a Booster Bath.
-The Paws for Thought booster bath even includes a ramp, which is excellent for senior dogs.
+The Paws for Thought booster bath and steps, are excellent for senior dogs.
 Additionally, try a Waterpik for the fastest, most stress-free bath time routine ever.

 Support Your Dog Emotionally